Ujong Blang Beach

-Ujung Blang beach is one of a famous beach in Lhokseumawe.
-Ujung Blang beach stretch of the river estuary Cunda (kuala cangkoi) covering four region namely Ujung Blang village, Ulee Jalan village, Hagu Barat Laut village, and Hagu Tengah village.
+Ujung Blang beach is a well-known beach in the city of Lhokseumawe.
+It is near the estuaries of the Cunda River, and stretches across four neighborhoods in Lhokseumawe: Ujung Blang village, Ulee Jalan village, Hagu Barat Laut village, and Hagu Tengah village.

-Ujung Blang beach is named after the village where the beach is located.
-Meaning "Sawan Blang" own in Aceh is "convulsions" ends and means "Blang" means or stretch of farm fields.
-Because at first, Lhokseumawe region consists of acreage of rice fields, marshes, and vacant land.
+Ujung Blang Beach is named after the village where the beach is located.
+Its name, meaning the end of farm fields, refers to Lhokseumawe's history of rice farming, marshes, and vacant land.

-Sunrise view in this beach has its own nuances.
-Visitors are presented a view of the fishing activity a day - a day.